Ikergune/firos/doc/user/api.md

 ## POST /robot/connect

-This API makes FIROS connecting to new robots in case their names and topics match the ones allowed on the _whitelist.json_
+This call restores the configuration of FIROS.
+Disconnected robots are connected again.

 ## POST /robot/disconnect/NAME

-This API forces FIROS to disconnect from the robot specified by the _NAME_ parameter.
-It will also delete any connection and entity associated to the particular robot on the Context Broker.
+This call forces FIROS to disconnect from the robot specified by the **NAME** parameter.
+If Publisher, FIROS will no longer publish its data.
+If Subscriber, FIROS will not push the Information into the ROS-World

-# Currently untested POST-Operations:

-These Operations might work, but are not tested currently.

 ## POST /whitelist/write